Little Key Press

 (ii).
 To make the purchase, visit the #buy-copies section in the Discord and follow the instructions listed in the pinned post.4.
 Requirements.

 (a).
-As part of the acceptance into ANTHOLOGY, the AUTHOR must post on social media site or in their newsletter at least one time about the Kickstarter.
+The AUTHOR must post on social media site or in their newsletter at least once about the Kickstarter and ANTHOLOGY.

 (b).
 The AUTHOR must join the Little Key Press Discord to keep up with ANTHOLOGY news or check the Little Key Press author website frequently.